Kaaserne/cpp-lazy/README.md

 ```

 ## With xmake
 Everything higher than version 7.0.2 is supported.
-Please note that version 9.0.0 has drastic changes in the API (PascalCase/camelCase -> snake_case).
+Please note that version 9.0.0 has drastic changes in the API.
 ```xmake
 add_requires("cpp-lazy >=9.0.0")